HiteshCodesl/Auth-JWT/README.md

 Make sure you have installed:

-- Node.js v18+
+- Node.js
-- npm or yarn
+- npm
-- MongoDB (Atlas or local)
+- MongoDB

 ---